Fairness in Augmented Graph Learning: A Survey: Conclusion

 \section{Conclusion}

-In conclusion, while graph learning has demonstrated effectiveness in various real-world applications, the augmentation of machine learning into graph learning introduces new fairness challenges.
-Traditional fairness-aware methods often address biases in message passing or node attributes, but GL-ML adds complexity with additional sources of bias, such as those arising from federated learning or attention mechanisms in Graph Transformers.
+In conclusion, while graph learning has demonstrated effectiveness in various real-world applications, the augmentation of ML into graph learning introduces new fairness challenges.
+Traditional fairness-aware methods often address biases in message passing or node attributes, but AGL adds complexity with additional sources of bias, such as those arising from federated learning or attention mechanisms in graph transformers.
 As these techniques gain traction in high-risk domains, addressing the fairness issues they introduce is essential to prevent discriminatory outcomes.
-This review underscores the need for novel fairness strategies tailored to GL-ML, ensuring that these powerful techniques promote equity and ethical decision-making in applications like job recommendations and criminal justice.
+This review underscores the need for novel fairness strategies tailored to AGL, ensuring that these powerful techniques promote equity and ethical decision-making in applications like job recommendations and criminal justice.

+Looking ahead, we identify five key areas for future research: Developing dual-end and IRT-based metrics to capture complex biases in federated and recommendation scenarios.
+Designing plug-and-play modules that ensure fairness without requiring access to sensitive user attributes.
+Moving toward generalizable, fairness-aware foundation models that can adapt to continual and dynamic graph shifts.
+Investigating how prompt-based biases and semantic guidance affect fairness in LLM4Graph and Graph4LLM paradigms.
+By addressing these frontiers, the field can ensure that the next generation of graph learning systems is not only powerful but also equitable and ethically sound.

+\begin{IEEEbiography}[{ }]{Renqiang Luo} received the B.Sc. degree from University of Science and Technology of China, Hefei, China, in 2016, and the M.Sc. degree from University of South Australia, Adelaide, Australia, in 2019.
+He received a Ph.D. degree in the School of Software, Dalian University of Technology, Dalian, China, in 2024.
+Dr. Renqiang Luo is currently an Assistant Professor in the Jilin University, Changchun, China.
+His research interests include graph learning, algorithmic fairness, and trustworthy AI. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Huafei Huang} is currently a PhD student at School of Computer Science and Information Technology, Adelaide University.
+Before that, he received a BSc. degree from North University of China (NUC), in 2020, and the MSc degree from Dalian University of Technology (DUT), in 2023.
+His research interests include graph learning and large language models. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ziqi Xu} received the M.S. degree in Computing and Innovation from the School of Computer and Mathematical Sciences, The University of Adelaide, Australia, and the Ph.D. degree in Computer Science from the University of South Australia, Australia.
+He is currently a Lecturer in Data Science and Artificial Intelligence with the School of Computing Technologies, RMIT University, Australia.
+His research interests include responsible AI, causal inference, fairness, and explainable machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xikun Zhang} is a Lecturer at the School of Computing Technologies at RMIT University.
+He received his Ph.D. from the School of Computer Science at the University of Sydney.
+His research interests span deep graph learning, reasoning with large language models, and biomedical AI.
+His work has been published in leading conferences and journals, including ICLR, NeurIPS, KDD, ICDM, CVPR, ECCV, TPAMI, and TNNLS. \end{IEEEbiography}